-Is 'www' the hostname of the DNS server?
+☐ Is 'www' the hostname of the DNS server?

-No. www is usually the hostname of Web server.
+No. www is usually the hostname of a Web server.
 It could be anything else too.

-Can you explain the difference between sockets and ports again?
+☐ Can you explain the difference between sockets and ports again?
 Are they on different layers?

 Sockets are in the operating system.
-Ports are for transport layer.
+Ports are for the transport layer.

-What part is the www in www.facebook or wustl in wustl.instructure.com? is it another child authoritative server below the facebook or instructure authoritative server?
+☐ What part is the www in www.facebook or wustl in wustl.instructure.com?
+Is it another child authoritative server below facebook or an instructure authoritative server?